jankee1/sms-be/README.md

 * [Live demo](#Demo)

 ### General info
-This project is a simple application which allows for sending message and share it with anyone.
-Messages are encrypted and stored in database.
-Read message is automatically removed (all messages can be read only once).
-For increased security a user can select that the message will be removed after 24h regardless wheter it would be read or not.
+This project is a simple application which allows for sending message and share it with anyone. * Messages are encrypted and stored in database.
+* Read message is automatically removed (all messages can be read only once).
+* A user can select that the message will be removed after 24h regardless wheter it would be read or not.
+* Sender and message fields are validated (only letters and digits are allowed)

 ### Technologies
 Project is created with: